 - Has a short easy-care coat

-- Is energetic and "busy" -- athletic and agile
+- Is energetic and "busy" – frequently on the go

-- Is feisty and assertive -- not a submissive or delicate lap dog
+- Is feisty and assertive, not a submissive lap dog

 - Makes a keen watchdog

 A Miniature Pinscher may be right for you.

 - A dynamic dog who always seems to be observing and planning what to do next